Complete Guide: Installing Manjaro with Secure Boot Enabled

 pacman -S manjaro-architect

-1. create 2 partitions
+1. create two partitions

 • efi system (0xEF00)

-• default linux filesystem (0x8300)
+• default Linux filesystem (0x8300)

-2. create a luks container on the linux partition
+2. create a luks container on the Linux partition

 3. open the luks container

-• inside the luks container
+• inside the Luks container

 • create a volume group

-• create 3 logical volumes
+• create three logical volumes

 • root (40G)